mila-iqia/ResearchTemplate/docs/install.md

 ## Using a development container

 This repo provides a [Devcontainer](https://code.visualstudio.com/docs/remote/containers) configuration for [Visual Studio Code](https://code.visualstudio.com/) to use a Docker container as a pre-configured development environment.
-This avoids struggles setting up a development environment and makes them reproducible and consistent.  and make yourself familiar with the [container tutorials](https://code.visualstudio.com/docs/remote/containers-tutorial) if you want to use them.
+This avoids struggles setting up a development environment and makes them reproducible and consistent.
+Make yourself familiar with the [container tutorials](https://code.visualstudio.com/docs/remote/containers-tutorial) if you want to use them.
 In order to use GPUs, you can enable them within the `.devcontainer/devcontainer.json` file.

 1. Setup Docker on your local machine